-This visibility from a roadway which averages over 1600 vehicles daily presents an ideal opportunity develop iconic, eye catching artwork that entices visitors to stop, stay, and explore Greensboro Bend and the LVRT.
+This visibility from a roadway which averages over 1600 vehicles daily\ presents an ideal opportunity develop iconic, eye catching artwork that entices visitors to stop, stay, and explore Greensboro Bend and the LVRT.

-This artwork could be installed in VTrans right of way, as envisioned on this page, or built adjacent to the trail corridor on private land if permission were granted.
+Pending permitting / permissions, this artwork might be installed in VTrans right of way of the rail trail, as envisioned on this page, or built adjacent to the trail corridor on private land if permission were granted.